dxrgrabowski/dxrgrabowski.github.io/source/_drafts/3-tiniest-elf.md

 ```
 was 15776 bytes in size when dynamically linked and 900224 bytes in size when statically linked.
 Although on today's computers these values ​​do not make any impression, but still it is surprising that a program that theoretically has several instructions weighs so much.
 This article delves into the techniques for creating extremely tiny ELF64 (Executable and Linkable Format 64bit) executables on Linux systems.

+## C specifics
 Unfortunately, in the case of C, the options are quite limited.
-There is also no point in removing individual sections from ELF using ```strip -R``` and making sure that everything works correctly, because for such an application we can use a lighter library adapted to embedded systems.
+At some point, we would conclude that it would actually be best to do inline assembly, start the fucktion with _start and compile with falg -nostdlib and -nostartfiles.
+For such an application we could use a lighter library adapted to embedded systems.
 Like [uClibc](https://uclibc-ng.org/), written for a very limited Linux without MMU or other libraries typically for microcontrollers, such as [newlib](https://sourceware.org/newlib/) or its descendant [picolibc](https://github.com/picolibc/picolibc).
+But it still won't get us as close to a minimal elf64 as asm.

 Today, glibc is used in most cases, because most Linux distros contains it.
 But it wasn't always like that, Debian used eglibc in the years 2009-2015.
 The situation was mainly due to the organizational structure of glibc and the fact that it was considered insufficiently adapted to embedded systems or ARM.
 [Here](https://ecos.sourceware.org/ml/libc-alpha/2002-01/msg00079.html) is the correspondence where Linus complains about glibc and call it "bloated".
 I will briefly present the procedure in the case of C and as soon as possible slide into our beloved Assembly.

-As the number of executed instructions could be relatively deterministic, the size of the elf file will be very dependent on the machine, installed library versions and other factors, so I will not attach much importance to the size itself but to the change.
+As the number of executed instructions could be relatively deterministic, the size of the elf file will be very dependent on the machine, installed library versions and other factors.
+Of course, going lower and lower with values between different machines, at some point the values will start to be the same, as we will get rid of some external dependencies.

 At the very beginning I will state that Assembly has two syntaxes AT&T and Intel, they are completely incompatible, the order of operands, register prefixes and number prefixes are different.
 I will use Intel to be compatible with nasm.

-## That's best what we can do in C
+## What steps we can make in C to reduce file size
 The obvious first step is stripping the executable by adding ```-s``` which in our case will remove sections containing symbols .strtab and .symtab which are not needed in execution.
 After this step ```-flto``` will do nothing same as optimizations.
 The next possible move is to use ```-Wl,--gc-sections``` which is just garbage collector but for sections during linking process.

 ```json